 20-Week Abortion Ban

-Bans abortions at 20 weeks post-fertilization unless abortion is necessary to avert the woman’s death or a serious risk of substantial and irreversible physical impairment of a major bodily function, other than a psychological condition.
-The abortion ban does not apply to an abortion performed on an “unborn child who has a severe fetal abnormality.”
+The bill would ban abortions at 20 weeks post-fertilization unless abortion is necessary to avert the woman’s death or a serious risk of substantial and irreversible physical impairment of a major bodily function, other than a psychological condition.
+The abortion ban would not apply to an abortion performed on an “unborn child who has a severe fetal abnormality.”

-An abortion performed after 20 weeks must be performed in a manner that provides the best opportunity for the “unborn child” to survive.
+The bill would require an abortion performed after 20 weeks to be performed in a manner that provides the best opportunity for the “unborn child” to survive.

 The bill includes legislative findings based on junk science that a fetus can feel pain at 20 weeks.

 The bill states that an act is not an abortion if the act is done with the intent to: (1) save the life or preserve the health of an unborn child; (2) remove a dead, unborn child whose death was caused by spontaneous abortion; (3) remove an ectopic pregnancy; or (4) treat a maternal disease or illness for which a prescribed drug, medicine, or other substance is indicated.

 - Admitting Privileges: Physicians would be required to have admitting privileges at a hospital that is located no more than 30 miles from where the abortion was performed and that provides OB-GYN services.